jdeveloperw/ut-parking-records/README.md

     grunt install

 ### Start the servers
-Start the webserver, karma testrunner, and coffeescript compiler:
+To hack on our AngularJS code, you need to Start the webserver, karma testrunner, and coffeescript compiler:

 - Start the webserver